evanricafort/evanricafort/README.md

 - 👋 Hi, I’m @evanricafort
-- 👀 I’m interested in web application security testing and other stuff related to information security.
+- 👀 I’m interested in web application assessment, network penetration testing and other stuff related to information security.
 - 🌱 I’m currently learning python. ngl, I'm not good in programming.
 - 💞️ I’m looking to collaborate for some information security related stuff...
 - 📫 Hit me up root@evanricafort.com or dm on twitter if you want to hire me or invite me on your bug bounty program.